 Smart football stats explained

-Here at OddWizz.com our team of alchemists have concocted 3 stats to help you improve your betting performance: attack force, defense strength and shape.
-We're not going to bore you with math so here's a short explanation of what each of these stats represent
+Here at OddWizz.com our team of alchemists have concocted 3 stats to help you improve your betting performance: attack force, defense strength and shape/stamina.
+We're not going to explain the math behind these stats because it's boring and, more importantly, it's a secret.

 The values for this parameter varies from around 10 (weakest attack) to 100 (strongest attack).

-This parameters is calculated based on the numbers conceded.
+This parameters is calculated based on the numbers conceded by each team.
 Similarly to the attack force, it is calculated based on the type of game played (as a host or as a guest).
+This means that for teams that are hosts the "defense strength" that is displayed on the match page is calculated based on the number of goals conceded while being hosts.
+This way you can take into account situations where a team's performance varies significantly when playing at home versus when playing away.

 The values for this parameter varies from around 10 (weakest defence) to 100 (strongest defence).